-- To only rebuild geometry changes for specific point layers in the hosted scene layer, choose Selected layers.
+- To only rebuild geometry and nonspatial attribute changes for specific point layers in the hosted scene layer, choose Selected layers.
 This will pick up geometry and attribute changes on the selected layers.
 You'll choose the layers in the next step.

 - If you're rebuilding to get changes in specific layers within the feature layer, choose the layers from the list.

 - Click OK to confirm you want to rebuild the cache.